NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 coefficients are not necessarily percentages, but it's convenient for us to think of it this way).

-<h4>PCA on the items</h4>
+<h4>PCA on the movies</h4>

 What would happen if we transposed our rating matrix?
-Instead of having users in the rows, we would now have items (movies in our case), defined as their
+Instead of having users in the rows, we would now have movies, defined as their
 ratings:

 $$